One thousand words of encouragement for those who are starting out with products

 Such a sales funnel can lead to your most expensive product, high-touch consulting service, or your core SaaS business.
 In any case, it’s a thousand times better than the traditional “inquiry-tour-sale” model (not to mention freelance job boards).
 People reach out for your ultimate product organically.
 They know you so well that “the sale” becomes a mere triviality.

 You never know how it feels to market your own product until you actually do it.
-Growing your list to the first hundred subscribers, launching a product, giving your first interview — it all feels like a first kiss.
+Growing your marketing list to the first hundred subscribers, launching a product, giving your first interview — it all feels like a first kiss.
 Except this time it’s even more exciting!

 I’ve been giving marketing advice for years, but it wasn’t until I tried launching my own products that I could really add “marketing” to the list of my professional skills.